-All models have been fit with the data, and the results are shown in Table 3.
-On the training dataset, the NB1 distribution always exhibits a better fit than the other count distributions for all three types of model.
-Indeed, the loglikelihood obtained for the NB1 distribution is better than the other ones.
-Based on the loglikelihood, comparison of all types of models shows that the Kappa-N model, using two more parameters, is always significantly better than the standard model.
-The loglikelihoods for the BMS models are also better than the Kappa-N models.
-That means that the BMS model NB1 with a BMS rating structure is the best model among those used.
-For the test dataset, the logarithmic score defined as $\sum{i=1}^{n} -\log(\Pr(n_i; \hat{\lambda}i))$ has been used (see Roel et al. (2017) for details or description of other scores) to define the prediction quality.
+All models have been fit with the data, and the results are shown in Table 3, where the log-likelihood, the AIC and the BIC ar shown.
+For the standard, the Kappa-N and the BMS models, based on both the AIC and the BIC, the NB1 distribution always exhibits a better fit than the Poisson or the NB2.
+Between model types, the AIC and the BIC show that the Kappa-N model, using two more parameters, is always significantly better than the standard model for the Poisson, the NB1 and the NB2.
+The AIC and the BIC for the BMS models are also better than the Kappa-N models, even if two other parameters are needed.
+Finally, for all distributions, for all model types, the BMS model with a NB1 distribution shows the best AIC and the best BIC.
+For the test dataset, the results are shown in Table 4.
+The logarithmic score defined as $\sum{i=1}^{n} -\log(\Pr(n_i; \widehat{\lambda_i}))$ has been used (see Roel et al. (2017) for details or description of other scores) to define the prediction quality.
 Results are similar regarding the ranking of the types of model, but for the underlying distribution, the NB2 distribution seems to always outperform the NB1.
+It should be noted that the Poisson inverse-gaussian 1 (PIG1) distribution and the PIG2 distribution were also tested with the same dataset, and the results obtained were similar to NB1 (for PIG1) and NB2 (for PIG2); see Boucher et al. (2007) for a comparison between the NB and the PIG distributions for the number of claims.